TensorWrenchOSS/ozp-gatling/README.md

 https://www.owfgoss.org/git/repos/marketplace-docker-bundle.git

+If needed, this project can be run disconnected from the internet, however you will first need all of the dependencies installed in your local maven repository.
+You can accomplish this while still connected by running the following command from the project root directory:

+mvn dependency:go-offline

+After this is complete, all of the dependencies will be in your local maven repository ($HOME/.m2/repository by default).
+It should then be possible to run the project in an environment where internet connectivity does not exist.

 This project has one or more SNAPSHOT dependencies.
-If it is necessary to run the project while disconnected, you can greatly speed up the dependency resolution step by running in offline mode (add --offline or -o to the maven invocation).
+If it is necessary to run the project while disconnected, you can greatly speed up the dependency resolution step by running in offline mode (add --offline or -o to the maven invocation) which prevents maven from attempting to look for updates to those dependencies.

 Notes:
 * Things to do before starting test